ilikecode/martin-guzman-blog/content/blog/bypass-rules-that-disable-file-creation/index.md

 ┌──(kali㉿kali)-[~/Desktop]
 └─$ echo "Adding this to the end of the example document" >> test.sh
 ```
 The above shows the line `Adding this to the end of the example document` being added to the end of the file called `test.sh`.

-**This can be used to append files and build scripts one line at a time.
-This is important to understand for future posts**
+This can be used to append files and build scripts one line at a time.
+This is important to understand for future posts.

 ##### Give the file (a script for example) execution rights:
 ```shell
 ┌──(kali㉿kali)-[~/Desktop]
 └─$ chmod +x test.sh
 ```

-**IMPORTANT: Only give execution rights after the script is finalized, it can be troublesome to edit the file afterward.**
+> Important: Only give execution rights after the script is finalized, it can be troublesome to edit the file afterward.

 ## Stderr
 Stderr is the stream used to output an error message when a program encounters them.
 This is useful when you create a log file then redirect the errors to the log file or even hide the error messages entirely.